faheempatel/veed-frontend-challenge/README.md

 The test spec can be found under: `cypress/e2e/repoList.cy.ts`.

-And if you would like to run the tests:
+And if you would like to run said tests:

 ```bash
 npm run cypress